"Love is the only reality and it is not a mere sentiment.

 Within moments I had picked up the 12 stringer and was playing along.

 Within another few moments, my chest was heaving and tears of profound gratitude were flowing freely.
 How Sweet It Is (To Be Loved By You!)
-Indeed!

 Within another few moments, my chest was heaving and tears of profound gratitude were flowing freely.
 How Sweet It Is (To Be Loved By You!)
-Indeed!

 Although there was a slight whisper of nostalgic

 wasn't the heart of the matter.
-The profound feelings of gratitude and devotion that coursed through me flowed from more than the
+The profound feelings of gratitude and devotion that coursed through my tears emerged from a deeper source than the scenery of my personal journey.
+There, in my heart of hearts, at the source of life itself, shone the Ultimate Beloved.

 Zounds!